James-Ly/Django-Discussion-Forum/README.md

 Your simple discussion forum has been completed and up for running.
 You can now create a user account to post a new topic or comment in topic that you like.
 ```

+Have a look at the demo here: http://jamessly.pythonanywhere.com/